peterliapin/alertai.backend/Workshop.md

 [TopicsController.cs](./src/Suggestio.Api/Controllers/TopicsController.cs)

-Add SwaggerOperation and ProducesResponseType attribute to all API method similar to existing SendIdea method.
+Sync commenting style and the way how we define SwaggerOperation and ProducesResponseType from TopicsController to other two controllers.

 ### Task 11 - Commit changes and use AI generate commit message